KDE/documentation-develop-kde-org/HIG/source/patterns/content/form.rst

 Form
 ====

-A *Form layout* is used to help align and structure a layout containing many control and input fields.
+A form layout is used to help align and structure a layout containing many control and input fields.

-When to use
+When to Use
 -----------

 -  Use a Form layout when there are many related controls and input fields.
 -  Form layouts are ideal for :doc:`settings dialogs </patterns/content/settings>`.

-How to use
+How to Use
 ----------

 -  On |desktopicon| Desktop it is recommended to place the labels to the left